hunibunny/ShaderView/README.md

 }
 ```
 #### Default definition of vertex shader
 Here is a template that ensures compatibility with the package.
+When customizing, make sure to have same input and output types.
 ```metal
 vertex VertexOutput customVertexShader(uint vertexID [[vertex_id]],
                                      constant Viewport& viewport [[buffer(0)]]) {